-For Group Certificates issued to Covered Entities (CE) the LRA must verify that the Applicant provided NPI Number corresponds to the Applicant named in the Certificate application.
-The NPI Number is verified by using the NPI Registry that is available at https://npiregistry.cms.hhs.gov/, where the LRA will search by the Applicant provided NPI number and confirms that the individual's name returned in the NPI Registry search is that same as the Applicant named in the Certificate application.
+For Group Certificates issued to Covered Entities (CE) the LRA must verify that the Applicant provided National Provider Identifier (NPI) number corresponds to the Applicant named in the Certificate application.
+The NPI number is verified by using the NPI Registry that is available at https://npiregistry.cms.hhs.gov/, where the LRA will search by the Applicant provided NPI number and confirms that the individual's name returned in the NPI Registry search is that same as the Applicant named in the Certificate application.

-3.2.3.3.3 Authentication of Subscribers for Custodial-managed Certificates for an IGC Custodian-managed Certificate, the Issuer CA or RA will confirm the information identified in Section 3.2.2 Authentication of Organization Identity with respect to the authority of Information System Security Officer (ISSO) (or equivalent) and validation of the Sponsoring Organization.
+3.2.3.3.3 Authentication of Subscribers for Group Certificates

+Group Certificates are allowed under the IGC-CP and this CPS.
+In order to approve an application for an IGC Group Certificate, the Issuer CA or RA will confirm the information identified in Section 3.2.2 Authentication of Organization Identity with respect to the authority of Information System Security Officer (ISSO) (or equivalent) and validation of the Sponsoring Organization.
 The CA or RA records the steps taken to verify this required information as a part of the Certificate application record.